Here are the steps and common practice to safely replace your flat tire

 Loosen Lug Nuts: Using the lug wrench, turn the lug nuts counterclockwise to loosen them while the tire is on the ground.
 Don’t remove them completely yet.

-Jack Up the Vehicle: Position the jack at the vehicle's jacking point as indicated in the owner's manual and lift until the flat tire is off the ground.
+Jack Up the Vehicle: Position the jack at the vehicle's jacking point as indicated in the owner's manual and lift until the flat tire

 Remove Lug Nuts: Take off the loosened lug nuts completely and set them aside in a safe location.